aarushirita/aarushirita.github.io/_pages/about.md

 I am an applied microeconomist researching the digital economy in under-regulated environments.
 My fields are development and political economy.

-My research examines how social identity drives segregation and exclusion in both digital and physical environments, analyzing their impact on development processes by limiting political participation in unequal societies.
+Broadly, my research examines how social identity drives segregation and exclusion in both digital and physical environments, analyzing their impact on development processes by limiting political participation in unequal societies.

 Email: aarushi\_kalra@brown.edu